WalaaHijazi1/aws_project/README.md

 - **yolo5**: Scripts and configurations for the YOLOv5 service, including code for consuming jobs from SQS, processing images, and writing results to DynamoDB.
 - **yolov5**: Supporting files and additional configurations for the YOLOv5 model, ensuring the object detection service runs smoothly.
 - **AWS - Final Project.pptx**: A comprehensive presentation outlining the project's objectives, design, and outcomes.
-- **README.md**: This file itself, providing a detailed explanation of the project, setup instructions, and file descriptions.

 # ObjectDetectionBot Setup and Workflow